- Learning and Development

 What is a Learning Experience Platform?

+So, what is a learning experience platform?
 With an increasing number of companies choosing a remote work environment, it’s no longer as easy as going to your colleague in the next office for a hands-on demonstration when you’re stuck.
 But it’s clear that employees want the remote equivalent.
-Tellingly, 93% of employees report they want more “easy-to-complete training” – demonstrating the difficulty L&D faces.
+Tellingly, 93% of employees report they want more “easy-to-complete training,” – demonstrating the difficulty L&D faces.

-L&D teams have the opportunity to take advantage of technology to reach employees, but how do you know what learning technology is the right choice?
+L&D teams have the opportunity to use technology to reach employees, but how do you know what learning technology is the right choice?

-In this article, we explore what a Learning Experience Platform (LXP) is, as well as how it compares to a Learning Management System (LMS) or a content or video management system (CMS/VMS) so that you can determine which learning system fits your needs.
+In this article, we explore a Learning Experience Platform (LXP) and how it compares to a Learning Management System (LMS) or a content or video management system (CMS/VCMS) so that you can determine which learning system best suits your needs.

 An LXP is a learning software that lets users create personalized paths based on AI-driven recommendations.
 What that means is that as a user finishes one piece of content, the LXP recommends similar content to advance the learner to the next step based on their past content engagement or previous engagement from similar users.

 But, the user isn’t limited to what the LXP suggests.
-The learner can change course and shift to another training topic whenever they want.
+Learners can change course and shift to another training topic whenever they want.
 That’s what makes an LXP so powerful – the user remains in control.

 An LXP supports user-generated or curated content.
 This feature allows learners throughout your organization to link to and sometimes create the content they find relevant.
 In addition, users can easily search, find, and start engaging with the content they want in seconds.

-The LXP market continues to grow with popular platforms adding new functionality regularly – continuously adapting to UX advancements.
+The LXP market continues to grow with popular platforms, which regularly add new functionality and continuously adapt to UX advancements.
 In most cases, an LXP responds faster to shifting demands than traditional learning solutions.

 So, now you know what an LXP offers, but how does it compare to other options like an LMS or CMS/VMS?